-- 7.1 New or Expanded Transportation Facilities: Any development which proposes new construction or the expansion of existing facilities which: - a) Will provide for transportation to or from the Island of Martha's Vineyard; or - b) Will be or currently exists as part of an internal regional transportation system for the Island with MVC concurrence.
+- 7.1 New or Expanded Transportation Facilities: Any Development that proposes new construction or the expansion of existing facilities that: - a) will provide for transportation to or from the Island of Martha's Vineyard; or - b) will be or currently exists as part of an internal regional transportation system for the Island with MVC Concurrence.

-For the purposes of this item, the term "development" shall refer to facilities for commercial and public transportation by air, land and water, and shall include, but not be limited to: runways; terminals; staging area; ticket offices; docks; the construction, widening or reconfiguration of arterial or collector roads; parking facilities; and bridges.
-Note: For private docks, see section 5.2.
+Note: For the purposes of this section, the term "Development" shall refer to facilities for transportation by air, land and water, and shall include, but not be limited to: runways; terminals; staging areas; ticket offices; docks; the construction, widening or reconfiguration of Arterial and Collector Roads; parking facilities; bicycle paths; and bridges.
+For private piers and docks, see section 5.1.